haukex/raspinotes/BaseInstall.md

       with the following notes:

       1. You may need to select "No filtering" for the device so the OS selection isn't filtered.
-         I (almost) always use the "lite" edition.
+         I (almost) always use the "Lite" edition.

       2. Use OS customization and edit and enable all of the settings:

          - Hostname
-         - Username (I usually stick to `pi` for consistency) and password
+         - Username (I usually stick to `pi` for consistency) and a strong password
          - WiFi
          - Locale settings
-         - Enable SSH and set up key ("Allow public-key authentication only")
+         - Enable SSH and set up key with "Allow public-key authentication only"
          - Disable telemetry

       3. The following steps in this section assume you've got the resulting SD card mounted on a Linux system.